whole-tale/wt-design-docs/mockups/tale-publishing/README.rst

 Make as much use of existing tools as possible.
 To publish Tales, we'll need to create metadata, provenance information, and package everything up for saving to external repositories.

-- Metadata: Re-use MetacatUI_ and its advanced EML Editor
+- For Metadata: Re-use MetacatUI_ and its advanced EML Editor
+- For Provenance:
+  - Automatically include some provenance we're already storing in WholeTale
-- Provenance: Re-use MetacatUI_ and its graphical provenance editor
+  - For manual provenance: Re-use MetacatUI_ and its graphical provenance editor
+  - Also support provenance in R (via recordr) and Python (implement. prov Python lib)

 .. _MetacatUI: https://github.com/NCEAS/metacatui